Role and Functions of the Municipal Court

 Over the past twelve years the Court heard all traffic offences which were not paid.
 These matters were first heard by summons, later in an effort to expedite hearing a traffic ticket is now an automatic summons after 30 days of non-payment.
 This new legal procedure was effected by the MOTOR VEHICLES AND ROAD TRAFFIC (VIOLATION TICKETS),REGULATIONS OF 2003 (STATUTORY INSTRUMENT NO.180 OF 2003) GAZETTED ON 13TH DECEMBER,2003.

-It is the feeling of the Court Coordinator that there is a need to dispense with some of the formalities and have a speedier process of court hearing for traffic offe3nces and for public drinking offences.
+It is the feeling of the Court Manager that there is a need to dispense with some of the formalities and have a speedier process of court hearing for traffic offe3nces and for public drinking offences.
 Draft legislation has been prepared to enable the Special Constables to issue tickets for public drinking which will be heard similarly to the traffic offences.

 Towns Property Tax Arrears